mccordryan/firebaseui-react/README.md

 **Authentication Types (Sign In & Sign Up)**

-By default, React-FirebaseUI allows for sign in and sign up in a single component.
+By default, firebaseui-react allows for sign in and sign up in a single component.
 In other words, if you try to log in with a non-existent account, that account will then be created.

 Although this behavior cannot be overridden on third party providers, you can limit the Email / Password sign in option to allow only new users, or only existing ones.
 This is done by adding an `authType` field inside an `emailpassword` provider object.